Ryan Sheckler: Paying it forward

-Originally intended for 944 magazine this month, this piece never saw the light of day because the mag folded.
+Originally intended for 944 magazine in August of 2011, this piece never saw the light of day because the mag folded.
 Enjoy.

 Sponsored at 6-years old and pro by age 13, it didn’t take long for San Clemente native, Ryan Sheckler (now 21) to reach the top of the game in skateboarding—and subsequently cross over to a mainstream success that 99.9% of his industry cannot fathom and most certainly won’t ever experience.

 Sheckler was the youngest professional skateboarder to have a signature model shoe.
 He’s won multiple X Games gold medals, had his own reality show on MTV, achieved teen heartthrob status, sealed endorsement deals from Got Milk, Axe, Proactiv and more, scored roles in movies with the likes of The Rock and appeared on stage at a ‘Lil Wayne concert.

 So what’s left when you’ve done everything there is to do before you’re even old enough to legally buy a pack of American Spirits?

 And that’s what Ryan and The Sheckler Foundation have been doing for the last four years.

 “In 2008 I wanted to donate my car to charity,” Sheckler says.
 “We held an online auction and raised $220,000.
 I realized in the process that we had a huge following who also wanted to help others.
 We knew if we started our own foundation, we could activate these followers and really make a difference.”

 The Sheckler Foundation aims to create awareness and raise money to fund medical research that focuses on curing childhood disease and spinal cord injuries, as well as enrichment programs for kids in underprivileged communities.